hoangnv170752/react-p-censorapp/README.md

-# react-p-censorapp
+# Safe Eye project
-A reactjs repo to prevent children seeing what they are not able to see
+Safe Eye extension is a solution to prevent children seeing what they are not able to see

+## Tech stack
+- ReactJS

+- Python

+- NodeJS

+- Google Chrome Extension